Sponge UK Limited Data Protection Policy

 19.2.8 Tesco pledges and declaration site: user date of birth, email, name are collected.
 When users declare breaches of business conduct or declare an interest, etc. a designated solicitor will be notified.
 Sponge UK stores this data in order to administer the site;

 19.2.9 Launch and Learn: personal data is collected via self-registration, from client organisations, or via API integration (client system extract).
-Data held includes the first and last name, gender, DOB, email of the user.
+Where necessary data held includes the first and last name, gender, DOB, email of the user.
 The system stores training records of uses in order to provide reports to client organisations.

 19.3 For potential, current and former clients the following personal data is collected, held, and processed by the Company for accounting purposes: